Marcel Hartel: Arminia Bielefeld

 On 27 July 2019, after playing a key role in Union Berlin's historic promotion to the Bundesliga, Hartel joined Arminia Bielefeld.
 In the 2019–20 season, he was part of the title-winning team winning promotion to the Bundesliga.
 He showed a strong performance during pre-season, and he became one of the undisputed regulars of Arminia at the start of the 2020–21 season.
 This led him to appear in all the games in the first half of the season.
 As head coach Uwe Neuhaus was replaced by Frank Kramer in March 2021, Hartel lost his place in midfield.
 He finished the season with 22 league appearances and one in the cup by the end of the season, as they were eliminated in the first round against Regionalliga side Rot-Weiss Essen.

 FC St. Pauli

 Hartel joined 2.
 Bundesliga club FC St. Pauli on 10 August 2021 on an undisclosed deal.

 St. Louis City SC

 On 2 July 2024, Hartel signed for Major League Soccer club St. Louis City SC on a four-year contract as a Designated Player.

+Hannover 96

+On 11 August 2026, Hartel departed St. Louis for personal reasons, halfway through their season and his contract, and returned to Germany to join 2.
+Bundesliga club Hannover 96 on a three-year contract.